 \subsection{Nature of the Gas}

-The wealth of information obtained from the ASKAP and MUSE instruments allows us gain a greater understanding of the gas seen in absorption.
-Components 1a and 1b from the initial radio detection cannot be explained by the rotating disc of galaxy B, and the emission lines of nearest group member galaxy A are too low S/N to discern ionized gas velocities for comparison with the neutral gas kinematics.
+The wealth of information obtained from the ASKAP and MUSE instruments allows us to gain a greater understanding of the gas seen in absorption.
+Components 1a and 1b from the initial radio detection cannot be explained by the rotating disc of galaxy B, and the emission lines of nearest group member, galaxy A, are too low S/N to discern ionised gas velocities for comparison with the neutral gas kinematics.
 Instead, a more likely scenario is that the $21$-cm detection probes extragalactic gas clouds formed by interactions between galaxies A and B. While outflows from galaxy B cannot be excluded, it is questionable whether such dense amounts of cold neutral gas will still be found in ejected material roughly $20$ kpc from the source.
-Additional constraints on this scenario can be applied if the DLA metallicity is known and then compared with the galaxy metallicity.
-The absence of metallicity information also means there is not enough information to conclude that component 2 derived from \ion{Na}{i} and \ion{Ca}{ii} absorption is a result of inflows.
-At this stage, we favour the scenario that component 2 traces gas that is part of galaxy B's disc due to its alignment in velocity with the redshifted side of the galaxy.
+Additional constraints on this scenario can be applied if the DLA metallicity is measured and then compared with the galaxy metallicity.
+Finally, we note the possibility of a quiescent $\log(M_{*}/M_{\odot}) < 8$ stellar mass galaxy along the quasar sightline below our continuum and flux density detection limits.
+For component 2, we favour the scenario that it traces gas part of galaxy B's disc due to its alignment in velocity with the redshifted side of the galaxy.